fxu1024/fxu1024.github.io/docs/ds/addworknode.md

 ![](../../assets/images/ds/addnode18.png)

+## 6. Restart ECS cluster

-- The ECS service prompts you to restart the stale service.
-Please follow the restart steps when the system is idle,
+- The ECS services prompts you to restart the stale service.
+Please follow the restart steps when the cluster is idle,

 ![](../../assets/images/ds/addnode19.png)